amnotpopichu/CV-2025/final_project/README.md

 Another known issue is that it forever accelerates.
 I considered trying to find the friction coefficient, but instead due to other issues, it likely will fail before it reaches speeds that will make the program ineffective (or run into a wall slowing its speed first).

 Sometimes, it also can't detect lines, which is almost impossible to fix due to the camera angles given.
-The only real solution here is the one I implemented, where if it can't find a line, it just drives off the previous direction.
+The only real solution here is the one I implemented, where if it can't find a line, it just drives based on the previous direction.
 Another possible idea, is a way that it would change the thresholding of the HSV along with the Hough Lines if no lines are present.
 ## Reflection
 Overall, I was pretty happy with this project, and it was a great way to end off a semester.
 While it can always be improved, I am proud to say that it was one of the best projects I have done so far, and has taught me so much about long term project management, and learning how to publish, with learning inline git, to writing my first readme, I am super proud of myself, and the amount of hours put in.